TotalAV vs. Kaspersky 2025: A Head-to-Head Comparison

 Read Kaspersky Review

-We also weren’t happy with the web monitoring situation.
-To receive the service, you must enable the browser extension, and when we attempted to do so, our Mac sent an alert that made us uncomfortable and a little unsure.
-Many users aren’t going to give Kaspersky permission to read and alter every website visited.
+We were also unhappy with the web monitoring situation.
+To receive the service, you must enable the browser extension.
+When we attempted to do so, our Mac sent an alert that made us uncomfortable and left us a little unsure.
+Many users won’t give Kaspersky permission to read and modify every website they visit.

-As far as customer service, both TotalAV and Kaspersky provide 24/7 support.
+As for customer service, both TotalAV and Kaspersky offer 24/7 support.
 This is specifically TotalAV’s phone assistance, while Kaspersky’s live chat, email, and phone are all 24/7.
 Kaspersky also offers community forums, so you can troubleshoot with other Kaspersky users.

 Winner: TotalAV wins hands down.
 Kaspersky may have some good customer support, but its features are limited to Windows.